To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 You shouldn’t have to worry about your dog triggering these unless he is known for busting through windows or opening doors to get outside.

-If you have an indoor pet, you may want to keep an eye on him throughout the day.
-Consider one with 2-way audio, so you can hear and speak to him.
+If you have an indoor pet, you may want to keep an eye on him throughout the day, and you’re not alone!
+56% of pet owners want to keep tabs on their pets when they’re away from home.1 Consider one with 2-way audio, so you can hear and speak to him.
 (This is especially convenient if your dog suffers from anxiety.)

 Look for a camera that’s motion-activated, so you only get notifications when Fido is within range.
 Bonus points if it can pan and tilt, so it can follow your dog throughout the room.